 When the Magistrate, jury or appeal court finds that a person is not guilty of the crime.

 A break in legal proceedings, either for part of a day or put off until another day.

 Used to describe evidence that is allowed to be given in court and taken into account in the proceedings.
 Not all evidence is admissible.

 The Australian legal system is known as an adversarial system, where the prosecution lawyers and the defence lawyers will offer opposing arguments.
-They will argue in court about the facts, witnesses evidence and/or legal issues.
+They will argue in court about the facts, witness evidence and/or legal issues..